Main Content

 7. Click Build, Deploy & Start on the Hardware tab to deploy the target model to the hardware.

 9. Click the host model hyperlink in the target model to open the associated host model.
-You can also use the open_system command to open the host model.
-Use this command for a F28379D based controller.

 For details about the serial communication between the host and target models, see Host-Target Communication.

 10. In the model initialization script associated with the target model, specify the communication port using the variable target.comport.
-This variable updates the Port parameter of the Host Serial Setup, Host Serial Receive, and Host Serial Transmit blocks available in the host model.
+This variable updates the Port parameter of the Host Serial Setup, Host Serial Receive, and Host Serial Transmit blocks in the host model.

 12. In the host model, select the debug signals that you want to monitor.

-14. After you connect the load to the motor shaft, change the position of the Motor switch to Start, to start running the motor.
+14. After you connect the load to the motor shaft, change the position of the Motor switch to Start to start running the motor.

 If the motor does not align or if it fails to start running in open-loop mode, increase the values of the start-up parameters listed in the Motor Start Up Parameters section of the model initialization script.

-15. The example performs the following procedures:
+15. The example performs these procedures.

 • Calibrate the quadrature encoder sensor (which includes alignment of the rotor with stator phase A).